-Some autistic people have borderline personality disorder (BPD), however, there are some autistic people whose autism is not recognised and doctors think it’s BPD instead.
+Some autistic people have borderline personality disorder (BPD) sometimes also referred to as Emotionally Unstable Personality Disorder (EUPD).
+However, there are some autistic people whose autism is not recognised and doctors think it’s BPD instead.

-Many autistic people who are not diagnosed as a child can receive the incorrect diagnosis of borderline personality disorder (BPD) before finding out what doctors think borderline is actually autism.
+Many autistic people receive the incorrect diagnosis of borderline personality disorder (BPD) before discovering it’s unrecognised autism.

 In 2018 I realised there was something much bigger going on in my brain than just anxiety and depression.
 I automatically assumed, but there was something wrong with me, and I had a serious mental health condition that needed urgent help.

 So I started my research, and I looked up almost every diagnostic label you can find in the DSM, trying to look for answers.
-I took various online quizzes to understand why I thought and behaved in the way I did.
+I took various online quizzes to try and better understand what was going on.

 The first thing I somewhat related to was how borderline personality is currently conceptualised.
 Below is the current diagnostic criteria for BPD in DSM-5.